grafana/tempo/docs/sources/tempo/operations/troubleshooting/unable-to-see-trace.md

 Possible reasons for the above errors are:
 - Tempo Querier is not connected to Tempo Query Frontend.
 Check the value of the metric `cortex_query_frontend_connected_clients` exposed by the Query Frontend.
   It should be > 0, which indicates that Queriers are connected to the Query Frontend.
-- Grafana Tempo Data source not configured to pass `tenant-id` in the Authorization header (only applicable to multi-tenant deployments).
+- Grafana Tempo data source is not configured to pass `tenant-id` in the Authorization header (only applicable to multi-tenant deployments).
 - Not connected to Tempo Querier correctly.
 - Insufficient permissions.